incubyte/code-aid-site/content/en/docs/Code/GlowProject/_index.md

 {{< customCheckBox "Containerization tool used: UNKNOWN" >}}

 {{< /customCheckBox>}}{{<whyItMatters>}}
+Containerization is the process of packaging an application along with its required environment, libraries, and dependencies, all bundled into one package or "container".
+This container can then be run consistently on any infrastructure, which provides advantages in terms of portability, consistency, and efficiency.
+Docker and Kubernetes are popular tools used for containerization.

 - **Consistency:** Containerization ensures that your application runs the same way, every time, regardless of the environment.
 This eliminates the common problem of "it works on my machine".
 - **Scalability:** Containerized applications are easy to scale.
 Just spin up a new container when you need more capacity.
 - **Isolation:** Containers isolate your application and its dependencies from the rest of the system.
 This reduces conflicts between different parts of your system and increases security.